 Use ONLY optional accessories approved for this appliance.

-- · Using non-listed accessories voids warranty. - Using non-listed accessories may result in a safety hazard. - Only Hearth & Home Technologies approved accessories may be used safely.
+- Using non-listed accessories voids warranty.
+Using non-listed accessories may result. - Using non-listed accessories may result in a safety hazard. - Only Hearth & Home Technologies approved accessories may be used safely.